coolfriends/coolpal/README.md

 The `precommit` script in `package.json` runs on any add.
 This will enforce good style.
 Make sure to have the latest dev-deps installed with `npm install`
 ```

+## Todo

+- Get webpack working with a shebang line in `bin/coolpal` so it can become a
+  linked executable with `npm link`